walidshaari/hybrid-eks-cp-localzone/README.md

 You will be deploying to sample applications one in the Local Zones and another backup one in the Region

-When you are connecting to the Local Zone, the request is served by the ALB in the Local Zone, and the game (sample application) is hosted by Kubernetes pods, running on the self-managed Amazon EC2 nodes.
+When you are connecting to the Local Zone, the request is served by the [ALB in the Local Zone](https://aws.amazon.com/about-aws/global-infrastructure/localzones/features/), and the game (sample application) is hosted by Kubernetes pods, running on the self-managed Amazon EC2 nodes.

 For the backup site in the Region, there is an ALB and Kubernetes pods running on a managed node group.
 The backup game is used for High Availability that makes it easy for IT administrators to set up, operate, and scale in the cloud.

 ![architecture](/assets/architecture.jpg)

-## Hybrid EKS Cluster Deployment using Local Zones
+## Amazon EKS Cluster Deployment using Local Zones

 For the application deployment, we use the combination of CloudFormation YAML files.
 We use CloudFormation to create AWS resources such as Amazon Virtual Private Cloud (Amazon VPC), Amazon EKS, Amazon EC2, etc. For the application in Kubernetes, we use the YAML manifest files and 2048 game available in this Solution.

 ### Prerequisites

-- An AWS account, IAM user `hybrid-eks-user` and role `hybrid-eks-user-role` with Administrator permissions.
+- An AWS account, IAM user `hybrid-eks-user` and a role `hybrid-eks-user-role` with Administrator permissions.

+>**Note**
+> It is important to create the Amazon EKS cluster with a [dedicated IAM role](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#create-the-cluster-with-a-dedicated-iam-role) and regularly audit who can assume this role.

 - A shell environment.
 An IDE (Integrated Development Environment) environment such as Visual Studio Code or AWS Cloud9 is recommended.